You can apply for assistance for things like necessary medical help, glasses and support to buy textbooks in connection with an education.

-In that case, you use this form (in norwegian only): Form for applying for additional assistance (pdf, 635 kB)
+In that case, you use this form (the form is only available in Norwegian): Form for applying for additional assistance (pdf, 619 kB)

 If you are entitled to live at a reception centre, you will be given money while you live there.
 You will be paid what is called the basic amount.
 You do not need to apply for the basic amount.

 How much money you receive depends on

 If you have received a final rejection of your application for protection, you will receive less money than before you received the final rejection.
 You cannot appeal to the reception centre or the UDI because you receive less money after you have received a final rejection.